 Conclusion

-Primarily, a volunteer letter is intended to describe a person’s contributions and achievements during their volunteering.
-For a volunteer who has excelled at their volunteering role, writing a volunteer reference letter is part of how you can reward them for their endeavors.
+Primarily, a volunteer reference letter is intended to describe a person’s contributions and achievements during their volunteering.
+For a volunteer who has excelled at their role, writing a reference letter is part of how you can reward them for their endeavors.
 This task, however, is not always as easy as it seems.
-But with the step-by-step guide, the template, and the sample provided above, the task should become more evident and accessible.
+But with the step-by-step guide, the template, and the sample provided above, the task should become more easy and accessible.